 To support the Business code of conduct, the Group has established an Ethics Committee which can be contacted anonymously by employees concerning issues related to conduct.
 The Group has also established a global ethics alert phone line, Ethics Alert, which is operational 24 hours, 7 days a week.
 This reporting line is in compliance with SOX and with CNIL (Commission Nationale de l'Informatique et des Libertés) recommendations.
 Finally, the training program on ethics has been reinforced by the implementation of an e-learning for all the employees of the group.
+This program has been followed so far by 63% of our employees.
 We have also put in place a training program on the prevention of corruption.
 This training session has been delivered in our main sites worldwide.